 An overdose is one of the most dangerous possible effects of using Heroin.
 When someone uses more Heroin than their body can handle, they may stop breathing and ultimately die from suffocation.
 An overdose may also restrict the brain’s oxygen supply and cause brain damage.
 Moreover, an overdose can also cause someone to feel extreme confusion and drowsiness and experience muscle spasms.

 Fortunately, it is possible to save someone’s life from a Heroin overdose by quickly administering the medication Naloxone, which reverses the effects of Heroin by blocking and dislodging Heroin from the brain’s Opioid receptors.
 Anyone suffering a Heroin overdose requires emergency medical care.
 Drug overdoses kill thousands of people every year and no one can be sure whether an overdose will be fatal.

 How to Find Treatment for Heroin Addiction

 Heroin addiction is a life-threatening and chronic condition.
 Someone who is compulsively using Heroin is at high risk of overdose and requires treatment and support to overcome the effects of the drug.
 Fortunately, there are recovery centers available where anyone can start living life substance-free.
 Most treatment programs for Heroin addiction will involve detox, medication, and therapy.
-If you or someone you know is struggling with Heroin addiction, please contact a dedicated treatment specialist today for more information on where to go for rehab.
+If you or someone you know is struggling with Heroin addiction, please contact a dedicated treatment provider today for more information on where to go for rehab.

 What are you struggling with?